vishalguptahmh/programmingInterviewQuestions/Android/Details/Compose.md

                 }
                 ```
         2. **DisposableEffect**:
+            -  "Do something when I'm on screen, and undo it when I’m gone."
             - Manages side effects with cleanup (e.g., registering/unregistering listeners).
             - **Use Case**: Start/stop a service when a composable enters/leaves composition.
             - **Example**: